The co-creation of Open Source Leadership

 Commonwealth100 is the online course we built around the Open Source Leadership model.
 The course consists of written articles, videos, exercises, and activities that guide you to think about the five key Open Source Leadership competencies – Awake, Interconnected, Accessible, Trustworthy, and Quick.
 As you learn to become an Open Source Leader, you will learn to adapt these traits within the context of your own leadership style.

-The Commonwealth100 programme about Open Source Leadership runs each month for three weeks.
+The Commonwealth100 programme about Open Source Leadership runs regularly in seven week cohorts.
 As more students go through the programme, the more it grows and improves; Open Source Leadership is Open Source after all!
 The entire course can be completed within 3-6 hours, which you can do at your own pace.
 If you complete the course, you will receive an Open Source Leadership badge for your CV and online profiles.

 Perhaps the most important part of the course, however, is the opportunity it provides to learn and become an Open Source Leader alongside peers from around the world.
 Over 10,500 students from over 48 Commonwealth countries have registered for the course so far.
 As a student of Commonwealth100 you will have the opportunity to reflect on some of these experiences together with your fellow participants, and not just as individuals working in your respective countries and sectors.
 You will have the opportunity to cut across boundaries, discuss with other Open Source Leaders and share resources to counter some of the collective challenges facing the world today.